ngshaohui/pyclara/[WIP] version_control.md

 2. Open the folder in VSCode

-3. Navigate to the folder by either using a separate terminal or using macOS's terminal
+3. Navigate to the folder by either using a terminal from VSCode or using macOS's terminal

 4. Add a file with the following content: